arunKumarNOP/Prisma-Python/README.md

 Host: api4.neuralprisma.com
 ```

-Here "<b>s_line</b>" is the style name, the whole list can be retrived using another API call, look in python script how thats retrieved.
+Here "<b>s_line</b>" is the style name, the whole list can be retrived using another API call.

 The above API call returns the modified image.